Neuropathic Pain, Spine Pain and Cancer Pain, Musculoskeletal pain, Palliative care

 The Pain Management Clinic at Kokilaben Hospital is led by Dr Mahesh Menon who is an Anaesthesiologist by training but exclusively practices Pain Medicine.
 He has an Advanced Fellowship in Pain Medicine from Singapore.

-Since he set up the Pain Management Clinic at Kokilaben Hospital about 1 year ago more than 2000 patients have been treated here.
+Since he set up the Pain Management Clinic at Kokilaben Hospital in 2011 more than 8000 patients have been treated here.
 Currently every month more than 300 patients are seen and 50 Complex Pain Management Procedures done.
-Around 70% of these procedures are for spine related problems (*Backaches)
+Around 70% of these procedures are for spine related problems (*Backaches).

 Advanced procedures done at the Clinic include

 Intrathecal Morphine Delivery Device Implantation (Intrathecal Pump- IDDS) for advanced cancer pain and Baclofen Pumps for Spasticity

 Ultrasound Assisted Stellate Ganglion Blocks

 Ultrasound Guided Subacromial Bursa, Knee and Soft Tissue Injectionsfor wrist, elbow, shoulder pain, knee pain, hip pain and ankle pain

 Ultrasound guided injections for muscular pains

 Third Occipital Nerve Radio Frequency Ablation (RF Ablation) for Cervicogenic Headaches